differencialx/decouplio/docs/index.md

 ## Decouplio

-Decouplio is a zero dependency and framework agnostic gem designed to encapsulate application business logic reverse engineered through BDD and inspired by such frameworks and gems like Trailblazer, Interactor, ActiveInteraction, Mutations.
+Decouplio is a zero dependency, thread safe and framework agnostic gem designed to encapsulate application business logic.
+It's reverse engineered through TDD and inspired by such frameworks and gems like Trailblazer, Interactor.

 ### Compatibility
   Ruby: